TadiT7/treble_experimentations_wiki/How-to-create-an-overlay?.md

 `bash build.sh`
 It'll build you an overlay which you should put in `/system/product/overlay/` on your device.

+(if you see errors like this when you build overlays `Error: No resource found that matches the given name (at 'storageDescription' with value '@string/storage_usb').` you need to remove this attributes from files)

 ## Build with Jenkins

 Before building, you should push your commit into Github first.